vesyrgy/group-81/report/report.md

 ##3.5

-There are a few Checkstyle/PMD issues that remain:
+There are a few Checkstyle warnings that remain.

 ###WithinBordersTest.java
 1)  Checkstyle complains that `public class WithinBordersTest` can be private.
 We left this public because the comment in `ParameterizedAssignment` specifically states that it needs to be public.
-2)  Checkstyle treats the CSV input to the parameterized test as a single line and complains that this line contains too many characters.
-This cannot be helped and is clearly a case of Checkstyle being absurd.
-3)

-###MoveThePlayerSteps.java
-1)  PMD complains that this class contains too many methods.